arteria/django-userproperty/README.md

     if setupProperty is 1:
         #redirect, a form for adding phone number etc
     elif setupProperty is 2:
-        #redirect, acceppting the terms and conditions
+        #redirect, accepting the terms and conditions
     elif setupProperty:
         removeProperty(request, tag='setup')